 How does Demandbase compare to 6sense on pricing?

 Both platforms use custom, quote-based pricing with no public rates.
-Demandbase typically starts around $24,000/year while 6sense starts closer to $30,000/year.
-Both charge per-user fees and require annual commitments.
-The key difference is in focus: Demandbase leans toward ABM advertising and orchestration, while 6sense emphasizes predictive intent data and revenue AI.
+Vendr's marketplace data puts Demandbase's median annual contract at $68,591 across 185 purchases and 6sense's at $62,440 across 381 purchases, so the two land in similar territory for comparable scope.
+Both require annual commitments.
+The key difference is in focus: Demandbase leans toward ABM advertising and orchestration, while 6sense emphasizes predictive intent data.
 Neither offers free trials.
 Teams comparing the two should request line-item quotes from both and compare the all-in cost, not just the platform fee.

 Is Demandbase worth the investment for mid-market companies?